 When your child’s communication skills seem to be behind those of their friends, it can be alarming.
 The more you know about the delay in expressive language, the better you can take immediate action and do what’s good for your kid.
 Knowing all about the effects of language disorder will make it less scary to face.
-At our Burnaby Speech and Language Therapy, we are providing both in home and tele-therapy services for language and speech improvement for both kids and adults.
+At our Speech and Language Therapy, we are providing both in home and tele-therapy services for language and speech improvement for both kids and adults.

 We’ve put together all you need to understand in this guide if you think your child has difficulty in expressive language.
 To know what this indicates and what to do about it, continue reading.

-What is an expressive language disorder means for your kids in Burnaby
+What is an expressive language disorder means for your kids

 It is very difficult for the kid with expressive language disorder to communicate or express information in voice, written, sign language, or gestures.
 (The difficulties of expressing themselves in handwriting is not apparent for preschool children since they have not begun formal education.)

-In Burnaby, some children in the first three years are late in achieving traditional language milestones but gradually catch up with their peers.
+Some children in the first three years are late in achieving traditional language milestones but gradually catch up with their peers.
 These kids have generally known as ‘late-talkers.’
 An expressive language deficiency or other language deficiency can be diagnosed in children who appear to have difficulties with verbal speech.

 Expressive Language Disorder Signs

 Typically, when children have expressive language delays, they will have difficulty forming the words into sentences or phrases accurately.